nawka12/adept-sampler/README.md

 This extension is developed and tested on **Stable Diffusion WebUI reForge**.
 Compatibility with other versions, such as the original WebUI or WebUI Forge, is not guaranteed.

-### Sampler/Scheduler compatibility
+### Sampler/Solver/Scheduler compatibility

-- Adept now works with all k-diffusion samplers by overriding only the sigma schedule; the sampler's solver is preserved.
+- Adept can now run with either the WebUI sampler's native solver or the new Adept Solver.
+  - When the Adept Solver is enabled, it replaces the WebUI solver but still respects the chosen sigma schedule (from WebUI or Adept's Scheduler tab).
+  - When the Adept Solver is disabled, Adept preserves the sampler's native solver and can optionally override only the sigma schedule.
-- Not all schedulers are compatible or equally stable with every sampler choice.
+- Not all schedulers are equally stable with every sampler choice.
+Euler a remains a strong baseline for stability.
-- Euler a remains the most stable sampler across schedules.
-If you encounter artifacts or instability, switch to Euler a or try another scheduler.

 ## 🌟 Features

+- **Adept Solver (training-free)**: A custom solver that synthesizes improvements from DPM-Solver++, UniPC, DEIS, and DC-Solver.
+Offers multistep predictor, optional corrector, dynamic thresholding at high CFG, exponential-integrator-inspired stability, and phase-aware adaptive compensation.
-- **Global Sampler Support**: Adept applies to all k-diffusion samplers by overriding the sigma schedule while preserving each sampler's native solver.
+- **Global Sampler Support**: Works with all k-diffusion samplers.
+You can use the Adept Solver or preserve the native solver, and you can still apply Adept's custom sigma schedules.
 - **Detail Enhancement**: A unique method to enhance high-frequency details, which can be used with any scheduler.
 The **Detail Separation Radius** controls what is considered a 'detail,' with higher values sharpening larger features.
 - **Custom Schedulers**: A suite of schedulers to control the denoising process.
     > **Scheduler Categories:**
     > - **Universal**: Recommended for all model types.
-Includes `Entropic`, `Constant-Rate`, `Adaptive-Optimized`, `Cosine-Annealed`, `LogSNR-Uniform`, `Tanh Mid-Boost`, `Exponential Tail`, `Jittered-Karras`, `Stochastic`.
+Includes `None (use WebUI sampler schedule)`, `Entropic`, `Constant-Rate`, `Adaptive-Optimized`, `Cosine-Annealed`, `LogSNR-Uniform`, `Tanh Mid-Boost`, `Exponential Tail`, `Jittered-Karras`, `Stochastic`, `JYS (Dynamic)`.
     > - **V-Prediction**: Specialized for `v-prediction` models.
 Includes `AOS-V` and `SNR-Optimized`.
     > - **ε-Prediction**: Specialized for `epsilon-prediction` models.
 Includes `AOS-ε`.